Division chief: Robert Schmidt, MD, PhD

 Neuropathology is a highly specialized, yet remarkably broad field of study.
 The innate complexity of the brain and the number of diseases that affect the central and peripheral nervous systems is daunting.
 Nevertheless, there has never been a more exciting time to practice within this field, as exploding technologic advances allow us to address critical questions in ways that were never possible even a few years ago.

-The research involvement of our faculty is equally active and includes virtually all aspects of basic, translational, and clinical studies, often in association with members of other departments at Washington University, as well as numerous national and international collaborations.
+The research involvement of our faculty is equally active and includes virtually all aspects of basic, translational and clinical studies, often in association with members of other departments at Washington University, as well as numerous national and international collaborations.

-We have a longstanding interest in the investigation of the mechanisms of neuropathy involving the peripheral nervous system in clinical and experimental settings (Dr. Schmidt).
-Dr. Corbo’s laboratory is interested in a systems-level understanding of the development, diseases, and function of photoreceptors, and to leverage the developmental and spectral plasticity of these cells to treat blindness.
+The laboratory of Joseph Corbo, MD, PhD is interested in a systems-level understanding of the development, diseases and function of photoreceptors, and to leverage the developmental and spectral plasticity of these cells to treat blindness.

 The clinical service is extremely active and includes everything from “bread and butter” neuropathology to the rarest of entities.
-We take pride in providing unsurpassed diagnostic and molecular diagnostic services, fulfilling both the local needs at Barnes-Jewish and St. Louis Children’s Hospitals, as well as many other centers around the world via our consultation service.
+We take pride in providing unsurpassed diagnostic and molecular diagnostic services, fulfilling both the local needs at Barnes-Jewish Hospital and St. Louis Children’s Hospital, as well as many other centers around the world via our consultation service.

 - Neuromuscular Disease Center